-Total duration of compositions: 3-6 minutes

-Non-exam assessment: internally assessed, externally moderated

-Weighting: 30% of qualification
+Total duration of compositions: 3-6 minutes NEA: internally assessed, externally moderated Weighting: 30% of qualification

 Two compositions, one of which must be in response to a brief set by Eduqas.
-Pupils will choose one brief from a choice of four, each one linked to a different area of study.
-The briefs will be released during the first week of September in the academic year in which the assessment is to be taken.
+Pupils will choose one brief from a choice of four, each one linked to a different area of study (see next column).
+The briefs will be released during the first week of September of the pupils Year I I year.
 The second composition is a free composition for which pupils set their own brief.

 In Year 10, pupils have the fantastic opportunity to write a piece of rock or pop music, which is then performed live by a group of professional musicians.
-In Year 11, pupils compose for a chamber orchestra, which is also performed and recorded live by professional musicians.